-slowed in the 70s and 80s.
+Now look at affluence A: this rose quickly in the 50s and sixties, but slowed in the 70s and 80s.
 Nevertheless it is three times higher in 2000 than it was in 1950.
 Will this kind of growth continue?
 Threefold in fifty years is ninefold in 100 years and 81-fold in 200 years.
 Makes you think doesn’t it?
 In practice, nobody thinks growth will be anything close to this level, so let’s make the highly conservative (and some would say, highly improbable) assumption that the UK economy only doubles in the 21st century.
 Now, other things being equal, we could say that on account of P and A, the environmental impact of the UK population and its activities was about three times worse in 2000 than in 1950.
 Was it?

 No, it was not.
 By most measures it was actually rather better: air and river quality, area of woodland, acid rain, national parks and nature reserves, protected species.
 In terms of the carbon emissions we now consider important, it was indeed worse than 1950, but these are now growing very slowly, with a government commitment to reduce to 40% by 2050.